Alan M. Leventhal

-Alan M. Leventhal is an American businessman who has served as the United States ambassador to Denmark since July 2022.
+Alan M. Leventhal (born 28 July 1952) is an American businessman who had served as the United States ambassador to Denmark from 2022 to 2025.
 He is the founder, chairman and chief executive officer of Beacon Capital Partners.
 Leventhal served as president and chief executive officer of Beacon Properties Corporation, one of the largest real estate investment trusts (REIT) in the United States.

 Education

 Leventhal was one of three children born to a Jewish family, the son of Muriel (née Guren) and Norman Leventhal.
 He received his bachelor's degree in economics from Northwestern University in 1974 and a Master of Business Administration from the Tuck School of Business at Dartmouth College in 1976.
 Leventhal was chairman of Boston University's board of trustees from 2003 to 2008, a trustee of Northwestern University and an overseer of the Tuck School of Business.
 He has served on the board of the Pension Real Estate Association (PREA), the board of the Damon Runyon Cancer Research Foundation, and the board of Friends of Post Office Square.